General Information

 The musicianship portion tests your aural perception of melody, harmony, rhythm, and phrase structure in music through dictation and other written exercises.

 D.M.A. applicants must take the exams at the designated times and days.
 Exams are not offered on any other dates and will not be rescheduled.
-Exams in Spring 2024 are expected to take place in-person during audition week.
+Exams in Spring 2025 will take place in-person during audition week.
 Applicants are required to be present for at least two separate days in New Haven.

 Interviews